 We remind riders that IQ events are organised and conducted by volunteers.
 These people invest many hours of their own time and make every effort to manage events in a professional manner.
 If errors occur, we request patience while endeavoring to correct any problems.
-Any abuse, either by rider, parent or members of the rider's entourage, at an IQ event will not be tolerated and may be subject to disciplinary processes as per EA Rules and Regulations.
+Any abuse, either by rider, parent or members of the rider's entourage, ~~aimed at any volunteer acting as an official~~ at an IQ event will not be tolerated and may be subject to disciplinary processes as per EA Rules and Regulations.